stastix/trainFinder/README.md

 This is a **Next.js** project that allows users to search train connections between Hamburg and Amsterdam.

 The project was intended to fetch real-time journeys using the **Deutsche Bahn Trip API**, including direct and connecting trains.
-Due to limitations with the DB API subscription (free plan was pending), live API access could not be used, so the project currently uses **mock data** to simulate train connections.
+Due to limitations with the DB API subscription (free plan was pending), live API access could not be used, so the project currently uses **v6.db.transport.rest** to simulate train connections.

 ---